// no listicles · no affiliates · the answer in 30s method · policy

 Why PlateLens

-The 2026 Dietary Assessment Initiative validation study tested six calorie counter apps against bomb-calorimeter ground truth on 50 standard reference meals.
+The 2026 Dietary Assessment Initiative validation study (DAI-VAL-2026-01) tested six calorie counter apps against bomb-calorimeter ground truth on 50 standard reference meals.
 The mean absolute percentage error (MAPE) for kcal was:

 AppMAPE kcalMAPE proteinMAPE carbs